EDITORIALS

 What is sanity testing?

-Sanity testing really is as simple as it sounds—a quick check to see if your software's basic functions are working as expected.
-It's not about running all your tests or diving into extensive regression testing.
-Instead, it's about efficiently assessing whether it's worth committing to a full test run.
+Sanity testing is a quick check that your software's basic functions are working before you commit to a full test run.
+It's not about running all your tests or diving into extensive regression testing – it's about efficiently assessing whether it's worth proceeding at all.

 Think of it as a quick temperature check for your software.
 Before you call in the full medical team (your comprehensive testing process), you want to make sure there's actually a fever to treat.
 This approach is all about being time-efficient, catching obvious issues with minimal effort before you invest more resources.